SPIDeRS: Structured Polarization for Invisible Depth and Reflectance Sensing: Polarization

 A polarizer enables observation of linearly polarized light by only transmitting light oscillating in a specific orientation.
 If we observe partially polarized light through a polarizer whose filter angle $\phi_c$ is rotated, the observed intensity changes sinusoidally as a function of it

 where $\overline{I}$ is the average intensity over the filter angle, $\rho_L$ represents the strength of linear polarization which is referred to as the Degree of Linear Polarization (DoLP), and $\phi_L$ represents the orientation of polarization, referred to as the Angle of Linear Polarization (AoLP).
-In this case, we cannot distinguish circularly polarized light from unpolarized light.
+With a linear polarizer, we cannot distinguish circularly polarized light from unpolarized light.

 To recover the linear polarization state, we need to capture at least three images with different filter angles.
 A polarimetric camera with four on-chip polarizers of different filter angles $\phi_c = 0$, $\frac{\pi}{4}$, $\frac{\pi}{2}$, and $\frac{3}{4}\pi$ for each pixel enables us to acquire the linear polarization state in a single shot.